nginxinc/bank-of-sirius/docs/troubleshooting.md

-# Troubleshooting Bank of Anthos
+# Troubleshooting Bank of Sirius

-This doc describes how to debug a running instance of Bank of Anthos on a GKE cluster.
+This doc describes how to debug a running instance of Bank of Sirius on a GKE cluster.

 ## Background

 The conatiner images used in [`kubernetes-manifests/`](/kubernetes-manifests) correspond to a tagged, stable release (`v0.x.x`) that is ready for public consumption.
 Per the [README deploy instructions](/README.md), we highly recommend using these stable image tags, not the `latest` tag.
 The `latest` tag corresponds to latest commit to the master branch and may be less stable.

-No matter what image tags you're using, you may encounter errors when running the Bank of Anthos app.
+No matter what image tags you're using, you may encounter errors when running the Bank of Sirius app.
 Use the following steps to debug and fix problems.

 ## Steps to Debug